-A 30-year veteran of law enforcement, Sheriff Stanek began his career in the Minneapolis Police Department; he rose through the ranks from Patrol Officer, Detective, Commander of Criminal Investigations, to Precinct Commander.
-While a police officer, Sheriff Stanek was elected five times to the Minnesota State Legislature; he chaired the House Crime Policy & Finance Committee and authored several omnibus crime bills, including: Minnesota’s Felony DWI law, DNA collection for predatory offenders, and Minnesota’s Homeland Security Act.
-In 2003, the Governor appointed him Commissioner of Public Safety & Director of Homeland Security for Minnesota.
-He was the first person to lead that agency after it had been expanded to include a homeland security component following the terrorist attacks of September 11, 2001.
+As a 32-year veteran of law enforcement, Sheriff Stanek began in the Minneapolis Police Department, rising through the ranks from Patrol Officer to Commander of Criminal Investigations.
+While serving as a police officer, Sheriff Stanek was elected five times to the Minnesota State Legislature where he authored the state’s felony DWI law.
+In 2003, he was appointed as Commissioner of Public Safety & Director of Homeland Security for Minnesota.

-Sheriff Stanek earned a Criminal Justice Degree from the University of Minnesota and a Master’s Degree in Public Administration from Hamline University.
-He completed training at the National Sheriffs’ Institute, the FBI’s National Executive Institute and Leadership in Counter-Terrorism, and the U.S. Army War College, National Security Seminar, 57th Session.
+Sheriff Stanek earned a Bachelor’s Degree in Criminal Justice from the University of Minnesota and a Master’s Degree in Public Administration from Hamline University.
+He and his family live in Maple Grove.

 During his leadership of the agency, Sheriff Stanek developed the following initiatives with Sheriff’s Office Command Staff, Sheriff’s Office personnel, and law enforcement partners.

 The Sheriff’s Community Engagement Team (CET): The Community Engagement Team, which includes Sheriff Stanek, is a group of Sheriff’s Office personnel who meet regularly with residents from diverse communities.
 They discuss crime prevention and public safety issues.
 Together the CET and community members build trust between residents and law enforcement.